Ess-Ka/EsskaAV3Obfuscator/README.md

 ![grafik](https://user-images.githubusercontent.com/84975839/172045336-bde72aed-80bb-4bfb-b7a5-6f18973b6115.png)

 This starts the obfuscation.
-Yoar avatar GameObject will be copied and all obfuscated data will be stored in the Assets/Obfuscated folder.
+Your avatar GameObject will be copied and all obfuscated data will be stored in the Assets/Obfuscated folder.
 Depending on amount of files, this process may take some time.
+Errors will be shown in console window.

 ### Clear Obfuscated Data